bounswe/bounswe2022group7/deliverables/CMPE451_Customer_Presentation_Milestone_Final/milestone_report.md

 ### 2.1.2 System Manual

 Following instructions are given assuming the user is in the root directory of the repository.
+There are two methods for building & running the application: Docker-Compose or manual building & running with docker.
+The following titles will walk you through first docker-compose and then the manual options.

 #### Docker-Compose